Creating balance can feel like an impossible dream, or a never-ending task, because it is both of those things.

 For me, it's actually really simple.

-I need to be organised for life to feel balanced or stable.
-In fact being super organised helps me be more present and free - not just more balanced and stable.
+I need to be organised for life to feel stable.
+In fact being super organised helps me be more present and free and creative - not just more balanced and stable.

 Rushing to meet deadlines destroys my sense of stability so I don't do it.
 I plan everything out so that I'm working on things wayyyy in advance of actually needing them to be done and keep lots of empty space in my schedule.